How To Rebloom Your Amaryllis Bulbs

 How To Rebloom Your Amaryllis For Next Christmas

-To rebloom your Amaryllis, you got to keep the bulb healthy and vigorous.
+To rebloom your Amaryllis, keep the bulb healthy and vigorous.
 The way to grow a vital bulb is by proper fertilizing.

-• So start fertilizing as soon as the flower stalk is just appearing.
-Water your plant when the soil surface feels dry about 1 cm deep, and fertilize every other week.
+- So start fertilizing as soon as the flower stalk appears.
+Water your plant when the top 1 cm of soil feels dry, and fertilize every other week.

-• If you want to get your Amaryllis to rebloom during Christmas, you should force it into dormancy or rest at the end of the summer.
-You do that by placing the potted bulb in a dark, cool (50 to 60 degrees of Fahrenheit) room for eight to twelve weeks without watering, starting in late summer.
+- If you want your Amaryllis to rebloom for Christmas, you should force it into dormancy or rest at the end of summer.
+You do that by placing the potted bulb in a dark, cool (50 to 60 degrees Fahrenheit) room for eight to twelve weeks without watering, starting in late summer.

 Happy holidays and best wishes for a fantastic New Year!

 PS.
 The painting in the first photo is called 'The Greenhouse' by Birger Carlstedt.
-The greenhouse was situated in Villa Carlstedt's garden in Espoo, Finland, and Carlstedt created the painting in 1937.
+The greenhouse was situated in Villa Carlstedt's garden in Espoo, Finland, and Carlstedt painted it in 1937.
 The technique is oil on canvas.